JetChars/JetChars.github.io/source/docs/enable_dvr_with_devstack.rst

 Enable DVR with DevStack
 ========================

-DVR is short for distributed virtual route, with this feature enabled packets flow with floating IP will no longer send to network node.
-It helps alleviate network node's pressure greatly when large amount north-east data flow occurs.
+DVR is short for distributed virtual router, with this feature enabled packets flow with floating IP will no longer send to network node.
+It helps alleviate network node's pressure greatly when large amount north-east data flow occurs. [#]_ [#]_

 Brief Intro
 ===========

 In order to enable distributed router on each compute-node, Neutron-metadata-agent and Neutron-L3-agent was needed.
-So we need to add q-meta and q-l3 as well as q-agt on each computer node’s local.conf file.
+So we need to add **q-meta** and **q-l3** as well as *q-agt* on each computer node’s ``local.conf`` file.

 .. image:: /images/enable_dvr_with_devstack/image1.png

-Currently devstack not support deploy DVR on GRE tunnel, and tunnel type has been hard coded to vxlan mode, below is part of devstack’s code (lib/neutron_plugins/ml2 ):
+Currently devstack not support deploy DVR on GRE tunnel, and tunnel type has been hard coded to vxlan mode, below is part of devstack’s code ``lib/neutron_plugins/ml2``:

 .. image:: /images/enable_dvr_with_devstack/image2.png